pkivolowitz/asm_book/section_1/regs/ldr2.md

 addresses a process can generate / use.
 Further, all addresses used by processes are virtual addresses.

+Kernels supporting other VA spaces, including 52 bit address spaces are possible but less common.

 The salient point is that even six bytes is far too large to fit in a four byte instruction.
 GDB is masking the pseudo instruction and showing what the effective addresses are.**